heroku/que/docs/inspecting_the_queue.md

 ### Worker States

-You can call `Que.worker_states` to return some information on every worker touching the queue (not just those in the current process).
+You can call `Que_0_14_3.worker_states` to return some information on every worker touching the queue (not just those in the current process).
 Example output:

 ```ruby
 [